MicrosoftDocs/sql-docs/docs/relational-databases/security/encryption/always-encrypted-enclaves-host-guardian-service-register.md

 ## Step 4: Confirm the host can attest successfully

-After you've registered the [!INCLUDE [ssnoversion-md](../../../includes/ssnoversion-md.md)] computer with HGS ([Step 3A](#step-3a-register-a-computer-in-tpm-mode) for TPM mode, [Step 3B](#step-3b-register-a-computer-in-host-key-mode) for host key mode), you should confirm it is able to successfully attest.
+After you've registered the [!INCLUDE [ssnoversion-md](../../../includes/ssnoversion-md.md)] computer with HGS ([Step 3A](#step-3a-register-a-computer-in-tpm-mode) for TPM mode, [Step 3B](#step-3b-register-a-computer-in-host-key-mode) for host key mode), you should confirm it's able to successfully attest.

 You can check the configuration of the HGS attestation client and perform an attestation attempt at any time with [Get-HgsClientConfiguration](https://docs.microsoft.com/powershell/module/hgsclient/get-hgsclientconfiguration?view=win10-ps).
 The output of the command will look similar to below: